Introduction to SAP HANA

 What is SAP HANA?

-SAP HANA is an in-memory database platform that stores data in RAM instead of traditional disk drives, enabling real-time data processing and analytics.
+SAP HANA is an in-memory database platform that stores data in RAM instead of traditional disk drives, enabling faster analytics and real-time processing.

 What is the difference between SAP HANA and S/4HANA?

-SAP HANA is the database platform, while S/4HANA is the business suite built exclusively on it.
+SAP HANA is the database platform, while S/4HANA is the ERP business suite built exclusively to run on it.

 What does S/4HANA stand for?